-The Dwell Homes Tour in Brooklyn was a chance for local designers to showcase their remodels and new construction as well as to inspire design enthusiasts who were on hand for the BKLYN Designs show, which ran May 8-10th.
+The premier properties waterfront homes fort lauderdale provided a chance for local designers to showcase their remodels and new construction as well as to inspire design enthusiasts.
+They also provided a hand for the BKLYN Designs show, which ran May 8-10th.
 Our two favorite homes were designed by the same firm, Coggan + Crawford Architecture Design and built by Giancola Contracting.
 Each residence is ENERGY STAR rated and is a remodel rather than new construction.
 The Clarke Residence is part of the Star Complex, a two-unit building, while the Barr Residence is part of the Cobble Hill Lofts, a condo development in Cobble Hill.

 With an Energy Star rating, this means the building uses 30% less energy than required by code.
 Along with the significant energy savings, the southern facade in the rear boasts many windows that let the sun in during winter months to heat the concrete floors, which provide thermal mass to help heat the interior.
 In the summer, the metal balconies for the fire escape provide shade to keep out the summer sun.
 All of the windows are Low E and Argon filled.
 The roof has been slanted towards the south for photovoltaic panels.
 Lighting is provided by energy efficient compact fluorescent bulbs and the air conditioner is non ozone depleting.
 Flooring for the rest of the house is either renewable bamboo or carpeting from Interface, which has a Cradle to Cradle™ certification.